Wominjeka

 G’day Line

 Are you over 50 and seeking new social connections?
-You are invited to connect with a G'day Line volunteer to enjoy a friendly and supportive conversation or receive information and resources, support tools and referrals to services that can help with your specific needs or interests.
-Call toll-free 1300 920 552 8 am to 8 pm (AEDT) 7 days per week. *Note: this is not a crisis or emergency support service.
+Speak with a G'day Line volunteer to enjoy a friendly and supportive conversation or receive information and resources, support tools and referrals to services that can help with your specific needs or interests.
+Call 1300 920 552 8 am to 8 pm (AEDT) 7 days per week. *Note: this is not a crisis or emergency support service.
 More information.

 PEPA and IPEPA placements